Dorcas-Amoo/ms4-project-arikefoods/README.md

 + [Code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper)
 + [QQ Lounge](https://www.qqlounge.com/)

-Many thanks to my Mentor **Dick Vlaanderen** for his guidance and sacrifices despite the challenge of time difference.
-Also to my **highly supportive and understanding husband**, my brother and friend who helped to test the usability and functionality of the project and gave valuable feedbacks to assist in improving the site.
+My gratitude goes first to God Almighty for the gift of life, love and strength to see this to the end.
+Many thanks to my **highly supportive and understanding husband, Oluwaseun Olomofe** and to my Mentor **Dick Vlaanderen** for his guidance and sacrifices despite the challenge of time difference.
+Also to my brother, **Leke Amoo** and everyone else who helped to test the usability and functionality of the project and gave valuable feedbacks to assist in improving the site.

 Also a huge THANK YOU to the Code Institute Team!
-The tutors, especially, **Michael, Roman, Igor, Scott and Sammy** and to the Student care team for thier support.
+The tutors, especially, **Michael, Roman, Igor, Scott and Sammy** for their guidance and patience and to the Student care team for their exceptional support since I started the course.
 Special thanks to **Neil Kavanagh, Lucy Rush and Claire Lally.**

 --------